Markus91Koch/LAMMPS_Extensions/README.md

 - `fix chicken/chunk`

-Mainly, here the `fix_chicken_chunk` is given, which (despite the silly name) is developed for atomistic simulations of azobenzene-containing materials under UV-Vis irradiation.
+Herem the `fix chicken/chunk` is given, which (despite the silly name) is developed for atomistic simulations of azobenzene-containing materials under UV-Vis irradiation.

 This fix exerts an angle-dependent torque arising from an effective orientation potential that is acting on an azo-chromophore under irradiation.
 This potential is implemented based on the so-called orientation approach [4].